adamjvr/Tigershark3D/README.md

 Tigershark3D
 ============

+NOTE: Project discontinued and no longer being developed.
+The project was forked by Ultimachine for producing the AMBIT controller, coming soon fomr Ultimachine, head over to the Ultimachine github to check it out, I am very proud to have been part of the creation and development of this new board!!!!

 A TinyG Powered 3D printer controller for RepRap, based on the RAMBo by Ultimachine, the Arduino DUE, and the TinyG from Synthetos.com

 More On TinyG Firmware Here: